+As an (indicate group), I do (or do not) enjoy the privileges that I should have.
 (Go on to explain why you would feel that way.)

-• read a newspaper article from a Tory newspaper and one from a Reform newspaper.
+- create a web diagram to show the structure of responsible colonial government in British North America.
+Write a short paragraph to explain where the base of power lay in this new government structure. - read a newspaper article from a Tory newspaper and one from a Reform newspaper.
 Compare their views on responsible government.

-• examine a flowchart illustrating the structure of a representative colonial government and one illustrating the structure of a responsible colonial government.
+• examine a flow chart illustrating the structure of a representative colonial government and one illustrating the structure of a responsible colonial government.
 The following chart may be used to show key differences in the two forms of government.

-Government Comparison Chart: Representative vs. Responsible
+Government Comparison Chart: Representative vs Responsible

 Representative Roles Responsible

 Monarch

 Governor

 Legislative Council

 Executive Council

 Legislative Assembly

 - assume the role of Louis-Joseph Papineau.
-Write a letter to the Governor of Lower Canada to express why your people feel disempowered. - complete the following chart to record perspectives of what different people might have about responsible government.
-(Students may wish to reconstruct the chart to consider similar female roles, where applicable at the time)
+Write a letter to the Governor of Lower Canada to express why your people feel disempowered. - complete the following chart to record perspectives different people might have had about responsible government.
+Reconstruct the chart to consider female perspectives, where applicable at the time (e.g., an Acadian fisher's wife, a Mi'kmaw grandmother, or other examples).

 Perspectives on Responsible Government

-I am a My feelings toward responsible government
+I am a My feeling toward response government

-a Mi 'kmaw logger
+a Mi'kmaw logger

 a Black Loyalist farmer

 a leader of the Church of England

 a United Empire Loyalist

 a newspaper editor (Tory)

 a newspaper editor (Reform)

-• assume the role of a 21 year-old female and write a letter to the editor of the local newspaper to express whether or not responsible government has given you more empowerment.
+• assume the role of a 21-year-old female and write a letter to the editor of the local newspaper to express whether or not responsible government has given you more empowerment.

-Changing Your World: Investigating Empowerment, - Teacher's Resource, chapter 6.
+- Changing Your World: Investigating Empowerment, Chapter 6 - Changing Your World: Investigating Empowerment-Teacher's Resource, Chapter 6